-Given the pattern of CSE in the past few years, the topic of environment has gained noticeable weightage.
-This fortnightly magazine will not only help you prepare for topics under environment, but also any other ones of national interest, including economic security, livelihood and health.
+Given the pattern of CSE in the past few years, the topic of the environment has gained noticeable weightage.
+This fortnightly magazine, Down to Earth will not only help you prepare for topics under the environment, but also any other ones of national interest, including economic security, livelihood, and health.

-It is of great help in all the three qualifiers.
+It is of great help in all three qualifiers.

-This monthly magazine comes packed with genuine facts, as the Union Ministry of Information and Broadcasting publishes it.
-This magazine is your one-stop shop for all events that are of national importance, including various government legislations and initiatives, socio-economic problems, as well as credible criticism on them by the who’s who of the country.
+This current affairs monthly magazine comes packed with genuine facts, as the Union Ministry of Information and Broadcasting publishes it.
+This magazine is your one-stop-shop for all events that are of national importance, including various government legislations and initiatives, socio-economic problems, as well as credible criticism of them by the who’s who of the country.

-This is another magazine published by the Union Ministry of Information and Broadcasting.
+This is another one of the best magazines for UPSC published by the Union Ministry of Information and Broadcasting.
 But unlike the former, this specifically covers news and events pertaining to agriculture and rural India.

 Although not as crucial as Yojana, Kurukshetra is still mandatory if you want to brush up on your knowledge and assessment of the government’s standpoint.